Love-Friday/FCMG-Sales-Report/README.md

    - Who are the top customers in terms of revenue generated?

      ### Data Analysis
+Some intresting features I worked wih include;

+In this sales analysis project, I utilized various powerful features of MS Excel to delve into the sales data.
+I leveraged fucctions like clean,text(year, month), trim, proper case,  and Pivot tables to analyze sales variations across different kpi.
+Additionally, I used conditional formatting to highlight key insights and trends in the dataset, while the charts and graphs created with Excel helped visualize the sales dynamics effectively.

  ### Results/ Findings

  The analysis results are summarized as follows;
-     -
+ 1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+ 2. Product category A is the best- performing category in terms of sales and revenue.
+ 3.

      ### Recommendations